science64/DynaTMT-py-SB/README.md

           - rest is the same as before.
         Updates in filter_peptides:
         if any;
-          - remove any TMT channels have at least one NA value (around 5-10% it is account for)
+          - remove any TMT channels have at least one NA value.
           - rest is the same as before.

+    ## Current version: 2.9.1 (2024-03-08)
+    - filter_PSMs() and filter_peptides() functions are updated!
+        Updates in filter_PSM:
+          - order of filtereing changed, remove any TMT channels have at least one NA value is done at the end.
+        Updates in filter_peptides:
+          - order of filtereing changed, remove any TMT channels have at least one NA value is done at the end.

 ## Install